Key Expiry and Deletion

 Note that where we talk about keys here, we are referring to Session Objects, also sometimes referred to as Session Tokens

 Tyk’s API keys (token session objects) have an

 expires field.
 This is a UNIX timestamp and, when this date/time is reached, the key will automatically expire; any subsequent API request made using the key will be rejected.

 Tyk does not automatically delete keys when they expire.
 You may prefer to leave expired keys in Redis storage, so that they can be renewed (for example if a user has - inadvisedly - hard coded the key into their application).
 Alternatively, you may wish to delete keys to avoid cluttering up Redis storage with obsolete keys.

-You have 3 options for expiring and deleting keys in Tyk:
+You have two options for configuring the lifetime of keys when using Tyk:

 - At the API level

 - At the Gateway level